-If you’ve set up your wrist straps properly, the pole should be able to rotate between your index finger and thumb while your hand is relaxed.
-With that relaxed grip, you can flick the pole forward with each step you take and then pull yourself forward by pulling down the strap.
+If you’ve set up your wrist straps correctly, the pole should be able to rotate between your index finger and thumb while your hand is relaxed.
+With that relaxed grip, you can flick the pole forward with each step and pull yourself forward by pulling down the strap.

-You really only need your index finger and thumb for a relaxed grip while hiking.
-You can loosely close your other fingers, too, but don’t squeeze the grip too tightly.
+You only need your index finger and thumb for a relaxed grip while hiking.
+You can loosely close your other fingers but not squeeze the grip too tightly.
 This will only exhaust your hands and wrists.

 Alternating Your Legs and Poles

 With a nice, loose grip, the poles can be flicked forward.
-Getting this right is important, but luckily not too difficult to figure out.
+Getting this right is essential, but luckily not too difficult to figure out.

-You’ll notice that when you place one foot forward, the opposite arm will sway forward, too.
+You’ll notice that the opposite arm will sway forward when you place one foot forward, too.
 This is how your body keeps itself in balance while you walk.

 This is also the ideal pattern to follow when hiking with poles.
-So, when you place your right foot forward, your left arm and walking pole should go forward as well—and vice versa.
+So, when you place your right foot forward, your left arm and walking pole should also go forward—and vice versa.

-It might feel a bit awkward at first, but remember that this is your natural way of walking.
-Don’t overthink it, just be aware of this and correct yourself if you notice you’re doing it wrong.
+It might feel awkward initially, but remember that this is your natural way of walking.
+Don’t overthink it; just be aware of this and correct yourself if you notice you’re doing it wrong.

 Planting Your Poles